MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/subscriptions.md

 TODO

 ### GraphQL
 Apollo Server, one of the most popular GraphQL implementations, [support subscriptions out of the box][Apollo Server: Subscriptions].
-A `publish-subscribe` service should be used within the server to let mutators notify the subscribers.
+A `publish-subscribe` service should be used within the server to let mutations notify the subscribers.

 The sample project has been implemented using the Apollo Server middleware for Express and supports subscriptions.
-To run this test, we will need a client application able to use websockets.
-Let's open the Graphiql interface in http://localhost:4000/graphql.
+To run this test, we will need a client application able to use webSockets.
+Let's open the GraphiQL interface in http://localhost:4000/graphql.

 To create a subscription, run: